SWOT is a strategic management tool. It's taught at the Stanford and

 A SWOT analysis is a process to identify where you are strong and where you are vulnerable -- where you should defend and where you should attack.
 The result of the SWOT process is a Plan Of Action.

 The SWOT analysis can be performed on a product, on a service, a company or even on an individual.
 Like you.

 Part 1 - Information collection.

-You can conduct one-on-one interviews.
+You can start by conducting one-on-one interviews.
 Or get a group together to brainstorm.
 A bit of both is best.

 You'll first want to prepare questions that relate to the specific company or product that you are analyzing.
 You'll find some questions / issues / below to flick your switch.